clemsos/writings/_quora/2018-08-22-Why-is-opacity-such-an-important-feature-of-the-Chinese-business-world-and-society.md

 language: en
 title: |
-    Why is opacity such an important feature of the Chinese business world and society? - Quora
+    Why is opacity such an important feature of the Chinese business world and society?
 ---

 Secrecy in China is not only in business, but also in everyday